 The Sheppard Lecture is an annual medieval art history lecture in honor of the late Carl Sheppard, former professor of medieval European art history here at the University.
 Begun in 2012 and held every fall, the “Carl Sheppard Memorial Lecture in Medieval Art History” is a scholarly public event.

-Cecily Hilsdale, Art History and Communication Studies, McGill University, "Treasures, Hoards, and the Ends of Medieval Objects," October 25
+- 2018: Cecily Hilsdale, Associate Professor of Art History and Communication Studies at McGill University, "Treasures, Hoards, and the Ends of Medieval Objects."

 - 2017: Elizabeth Boleman, Chair and Professor of Byzantine Visual Culture, Department of Art History, Art and Art Education, "The White Monastery Federation (Upper Egypt) and the Early Byzantine World: Rethinking Sites of Cultural Production"